Creating To-Do Lists In WordPress

 Date Format

-Here you can specify how to display dates in your todo lists (e.g. month/day/year, day/month/year, etc.)
+In this section you can specify how to display dates on your to-do list (e.g. month/day/year, day/month/year, etc.)

 WordPress Codex – Formatting Date And Time